00:00:00:00 - 00:00:31:12

 00:01:19:18 - 00:01:44:13

-Before we get going, let me introduce to you my co-host for this series, Betsy Wescott.
+Before we get going, let me introduce to you my co-host for this series, Betsy Westcott.
 Betsy is a financial wellbeing coach with qualifications in financial advice, home lending and money coaching.
 Her biggest wish is that every Australian enjoys financial well-being and her whole career has been about helping Australians be more informed and make better financial decisions about money.

 00:01:44:16 - 00:02:11:12